CasparKielwein/Aaargh/Classes.md

 #### Lvl 3: Hindering Strike:
 Cost: 1 Power-Point
 A target hit by our Sure Strike is knocked prone

-### Reaping Strike

-#### Lvl 1: Reaping Strike:
-Cost: 1 Power-Point
-You make a melee attack against every enemy adjacent to you.

-#### Lvl 2: Drive them back
-When you hit a target with your reaping strike you push it 5'.

-### Lunge
-#### Lvl 1: Lunge
-Cost: 1 Power-Point
-You make a melee attack.
-You increase your reach for the attack by 5'.

-#### Lvl 2:
-The attack deals an additional [W] damage.

-#### Lvl 2: Get over here!
-You pull the target of the attack to a square adjacent to you.

-#### Lvl 3: Lead the charge
-One ally within your `Mind` * 5' state can make a charge attack.

-### Maneuvering Strike

-#### Lvl 1: Maneuvering Strike
-Make a melee or ranged weapon attack.
-Before or after the attack you can move 5'.
-This movement does not trigger opportunity attacks.

-#### Lvl 2:

 ## Sorcerer